marcelomijas/econometrics-cheatsheet/README.md

 [6] Ruiz-Maya, L., & Pliego, F. J. M. (2004). *Fundamentos de inferencia estadística*.
 AC.

 [7] James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013). *An introduction to statistical learning*.
 New York: springer.

+## Collaborations

+* Reddit user \_bheg_ about strong and weak exogeneity and their consequences on bias and consistency properties of OLS.